parmes/parmes/solfec-1.0/xdmf/export.rst

 * Export of ELLIP shape based bodies.

-In the :ref:`following section <solfec-xdmf-example>` we give an example of an application of the above command.
+In the :ref:`following section <solfec-1.0-xdmf-example>` we give an example of an application of the above command.

 ..
 [1] `POSIX regular expressions <https://en.wikibooks.org/wiki/Regular_Expressions/POSIX_Basic_Regular_Expressions>`_